Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Introduction:

 In our previous work \cite{zagli2023dimension}, we developed and successfully tested a model reduction approach based on the cumulants of the single-agent probability distribution for such large ABM systems.
-The approach was inspired by the seminal work by Dawson~\cite{Dawson1983}, in which it was shown that the mean-field PDE of a Desai-Zwanzig (DZ) model is equivalent to a countably infinite system of equations for the moments.
-Note that the fluctuations of the DZ model at the phase transition become non-Gaussian and persistent, characterized by critical slowing down.
 The proposed coarse-graining framework was based on an analytical closure methodology of the infinite hierarchy of equations for the moments or, equivalently, cumulants of the probability distribution of the infinite-dimensional system.
-The basic steps for building a reduced-order DZ model are: (i) Consider the mean-field ansatz by writing the $N$-particle distribution function, the solution of the $N-$particle Fokker-Planck equation, as the product of one-particle distribution functions $\rho(x,t)$ \cite{MartzelAslangul2001}.
-In the mean-field limit $N \rightarrow +\infty$, the probability distribution $\rho(x,t)$ satisfies the McKean-Vlasov PDE, a nonlinear and \textit{nonlocal} (integrodifferential) Fokker-Planck type equation which is the generalization of the well known Vlasov equation~\cite{balescu97}, when the particle dynamics is driven by white noise.
-The mean-field approximation is the simplest closure scheme in the BBGKY hierarchy, an infinite system of equations that govern the evolution of correlations.
-However, such coarse-graining, even at the simplest, mean-field level of description, comes at the expense of introducing nonlocality and nonlinearity to the PDE that governs the evolution of the one-particle distribution function. (ii) Represent $\rho(x,t)$ either in terms of its moments (Desai-Zwanzig~\cite{Dawson1983}) or in terms of its Fourier coefficients (Smoluchowski/noisy Kuramoto model~\cite{RevModPhys.77.137}), obtaining thus an infinite system of ordinary differential equations (ODEs) that is {\emph exactly} equivalent to the McKean-Vlasov PDE.
+The basic steps for building a reduced-order Desai-Zwanzig (DZ) model are: (i) Consider the mean-field ansatz by writing the $N$-particle distribution function, the solution of the $N-$particle Fokker-Planck equation, as the product of one-particle distribution functions $\rho(x,t)$ \cite{MartzelAslangul2001}. (ii) Represent $\rho(x,t)$ either in terms of its moments (DZ~\cite{Dawson1983}) or in terms of its Fourier coefficients (Smoluchowski/noisy Kuramoto model~\cite{RevModPhys.77.137}), thus obtaining an infinite system of ordinary differential equations (ODEs) that is {\emph exactly} equivalent to the McKean-Vlasov PDE.
 Truncating the equations for the moments (or the Fourier coefficients), while choosing an appropriate closure scheme gives the reduced-order model described and analyzed in \cite{zagli2023dimension}.
 However, selecting the correct closure scheme for the truncated moments' system is the \textit{trickiest} part of the coarse-graining procedure.
-Note also that such coarse-graining methodologies quite often rely on detailed knowledge of the dynamics, in particular of the interaction forces between the agents.
-This analytical approximation requires choosing the ``correct'' observable(s), the right level of observation/analytical closure, and --importantly-- the level at which we attempt the closure.
-To overcome these constraints, this Letter proposes a data-driven framework for studying phase transitions of ABMs by (i) data-driven discovery of the observables, (ii) determining the level of closure, and (iii) identifying the reduced dynamics directly from data.
-To this end, we employ Diffusion Maps \cite{coifman2006diffusion}, a manifold learning algorithm, conformal autoencoders \cite{evangelou2022parameter} and residual neural networks inspired by numerical integrators of ordinary differential equations \cite{rico1992discrete,gonzalez1998identification,dietrich2021learning,evangelou2023learning,fabiani2023tasks}.
-This allows us to circumvent the difficulties arising from the choice of an analytical model and the selection of its closure.